 The USA Hockey Officiating Program welcomes all returning and new officials.
 Please refer to the menus that drop from the OFFICIALS tab above for further information to help you with your season.

 To completely register with USA Hockey as an official you need to complete five steps each year (go to Registration Tips for more information):

-4. Open Book Exam: Go to the “Open Book Exam” page at the Officials section of USAHockey.com and follow the steps to begin your online exam.
+Go to the “Open Book Exam” page at the Officials section of USAHockey.com and follow the steps to begin your online exam.
 The exam is designed to allow you to go at your own pace.
-You may answer all questions at once, or answer ten questions every day until it is completed.
+You may answer all questions at once, or answer a few questions every day until it is completed.
 Please review all answers before submitting it to the National Office.
-The exam will be accessible 24-hours after online registration, and we strongly encourage you to wait until you receive your Rulebook and attend your seminar (see below) before attempting to take the test.
+The exam will be accessible 24-hours after membership registration, and we strongly encourage you to wait until you receive your Rulebook and attend your seminar (see below) before attempting to take the test.

 All USA Hockey Officials must attend a USA Hockey Officiating Seminar annually.
 To find one in your area, go to the “Seminars” page at the Officials section of USAHockey.com.
 You will need a USAHockey.com website profile to access the seminar schedule.
-Either sign-in to USAHockey.com or to create an online profile:
+Once prompted, either sign-in to USAHockey.com or to create an Online Profile:

 must match your Membership Registration information exactly.
 If you registered with USA Hockey as Michael, you must create your online profile with the exact same name (not Mike).

-Once you complete these three steps, and the USA Hockey National Office receives your Registration Fee, Open Book Exam answers, and Seminar Attendance confirmation, you will receive your USA Hockey Officiating Card and Sweater Crest and you are ready to work games.
+Once you complete these five steps, and the USA Hockey National Office receives your Registration Fee, Open Book Exam answers, Seminar Attendance confirmation, Online Education credit and SafeSport credit you will receive your USA Hockey Officiating Card and Sweater Crest and you are ready to work games.